 Wilt-Pruf is an ‘anti-desiccant’ that provides an invisible layer of protection to all broad-leaved evergreens through winter.
 The humidity in our winter air drops to less than 10% some days, causing the moisture in the foliage of tender evergreens to evaporate.
 The result is browning in the extreme.

-AND…your Christmas tree will benefit from an application of this stuff too, reducing needle drop and fire hazard.
+AND…your Christmas tree will benefit from an application of this too, reducing needle drop and fire hazard.

 Climbing roses should be pruned only very slightly in the fall by removing the frozen buds and tips of the most tender growth.
 The branches of climbing roses should be tied together and wrapped in burlap.
-Again, never use plastic.
+Never use plastic.
 Build up soil around the roots the same as for other roses.

 The last mowing should be done very close to the ground and the clippings raked away.
 This will prevent fungal diseases from destroying grass roots over the winter.